connorbarbee/Waterloom/README.md

 # Waterloom
-A free app that turns images into beautiful watercolor paintings.
+An app that turns images into beautiful watercolor paintings.